import os

 #"Zoom": partial(eval_zoom_series, param_name="Scale")

-dihedral_results_without_truths = batch_results(images, model, {"Orientation": partial(eval_dihedral_series, param_name="Orientation", mask_prepareSize=False)}, components=['bg','LV','MY','RV'])
+= batch_results(images, model, {"Orientation": partial(eval_dihedral_series, param_name="Orientation", mask_prepareSize=False)}, components=['bg','LV','MY','RV']) dihedral_results_without_truths

-In this demonstration results_with_truths and results_without_truths is the same because in both cases, the truths are predicted by the model, hence we will continue with the demonstration only with one of the two lists.
+is the same because in both cases, the truths are predicted by the model, hence we will continue with the demonstration only with one of the two lists.

 Plotting the results